SkoolNotes/Taproot/2020ENG201/KBhENG201HeartOfHardness.md

     * Dehumanization

 * Porchugal invented a faster boat
-* Brits and Franchies and Dutch had more nefarious goals
+* Brits and Franchies and Dutch had more nefarious goal

+## Side Tangent: List of Lit Devices
-* /
+*